avanwinkle/synthea/README.md

 _Please note that when streaming projects from the cloud, loops may not be gapless._

-An in-progress feature is an internal project creator/editor, and it works pretty well but has a ways to go.
-You can create a project by making a new folder in the projects folder, whach can be accessed by the menu **Projects > Go to Projects Folder** (by default, %APPLICATION DATA%/Synthea/Projects).
+Synthea includes a project creator/editor, which stores board layouts and media files in the projects folder.
+You can access this folder by the menu **Projects > Go to Projects Folder** (by default, %APPLICATION DATA%/Synthea/Projects).
 The projects folder can be changed via the menu **Projects > Change Projects Folder...**.

-A project is defined by a JSON-formatted `layout.json` file, an optional banner image file, and an `/audio` subfolder containing the cue files (accepting OGG, MP3, WAV, and other major formats).
+A project is defined by a JSON-formatted `layout.json` file, an optional banner image file, and an `/audio` subfolder containing the media files (accepting OGG, MP3, WAV, and other major formats).
+When a media file is added to a project Synthea ***creates a copy*** of the file in the project `/audio` subfolder.

 _TODO: Use [asar](https://www.npmjs.com/package/asar) to package each project folder into a single archive file with a unique extension, e.g. myProject.synpkg_